Credit from a NZ tertiary institution

 Step 4.
 Send in your application and supporting documents

-Send your completed form and supporting documents directly to the relevant Academic Manager:
+Send your completed form and supporting documents to the address for the relevant College or School listed below.

 Step 5.
 Assessment and notification of application outcomes